unlhcc/r-novice-gapminder/_episodes/13-functions.md

 ~~~
 {: .r}

-We define `calcGDP()` by assigning it to the output of `function`.
-The list of
+As before, we define `calcGDP()` by assigning it to the output of `function`.
+The argument, `dat` will be
-argument names are contained within parentheses.
-Next, the body of the function
--- the statements executed when you call the function -- is contained within
-curly braces (`{}`).
+passed to the function when it is called.
+All commands we want our function to execute, the body of the function, is contained within curly braces (`{}`).

-We've indented the statements in the body by two spaces.
-This makes the code
+To be consistant, we've indented the statements in the body by two spaces just like before.
-easier to read but does not affect how it operates.

-When we call the function, the values we pass to it are assigned to the
-arguments, which become variables inside the body of the function.

-Inside the function, we use the `return()` function to send back the result.
+And even though it isn't necessary, we use the `return()` function to send back the result.
-This `return()` function is optional: R will automatically return the results of
-whatever command is executed on the last line of the function.